cosmin/IClojure/README.md

 ## Roadmap

-- tab completion for import, require and use forms
+- tab completion for require and use forms
 - abort long runing tasks with Ctrl+C
 - better stack traces
 - find class by name (to know what to import)